thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 ```bash
 node -e "require('crypto').randomBytes(48, function(ex, buf) { console.log(buf.toString('hex')) });"
 ```

+> FUN: Try to break down and understand the command.

 Since hard coding the keys is poor practice, an environment variable should be used for the keys